-[This article is the first of a three part series on the Similkameen Valley and it’s wineries.]
+[This article is the first of a two- part series on the Similkameen Valley and it’s wineries.]

 The Similkameen Valley is a wine region in British Columbia nestled in a basin just west of the Okanagan Valley.
 Here the hillsides reaching up from the Similkameen River have sagebrush and Ponderosa Pine trees, and orchards and vines compete for soil with oceans of dry, yellow grasses.
 For those of you who haven’t beheld the image of grasslands when the wind is blowing, a visit to the area is rewarded amply by that vision alone.
 The town of Cawston, only 16 minutes from the border with the United States, is the Organic Farm Capital of Canada and the epicenter of a cluster of high quality wines which are as gratifying as the landscape; there are many reasons to go!

 The terroir of this desert is endowed with natural goodness.
 Ah, yes, terroir!
 That French word that evokes romance and culture.
 It translates as everything that makes a wine what it is: the people, the soil, the climate.
 It is the soil that is arguably the Similkameen’s best defining differences!

 ‘Similkameen’ soils have two layers of silty loam reaching deep (up to 75 cm) before they turn over to a gravelly sandy loam subsoil.
 Variable sized rocks run throughout both layers.

 The silt topsoil, provides some water retentive capabilities.
 It will keep some moisture for long periods of time to aid the vine in this dry, semi-arid desert.
 The rocks present on the vineyard surface can heat up during the day and slowly release heat throughout the night allowing for an extension, if you will, of the short growing season of this northerly lattitude.